nickdowse/RailsMagicClipboard/README.md

 ![demo](images/RailsMagicClipboard.gif)

+> "The best Sublime Text plugin I have ever used.
+Saved me 5 minutes already in the past 5 minutes."
+> - @jrnbs

 ### Installation

 Until it is in Package Control either come talk to me and I'll help you install it, or read on for more options.
 Don't forget to read the sections below and the 'Setup Issues' section for more essential install information.